Conveyor Monitoring Market Size and Share

 Conveyor Monitoring Market Analysis by Mordor Intelligence

-The conveyor monitoring market size stands at USD 262.89 million in 2025 and is forecast to reach USD 312.23 million by 2030, advancing at a 3.50% CAGR.
+The conveyor monitoring market size was valued at USD 262.89 million in 2025 and estimated to grow from USD 271.99 million in 2026 to reach USD 322.35 million by 2031, at a CAGR of 3.46% during the forecast period (2026-2031).
 Demand is growing because operators are shifting from reactive inspections to predictive diagnostics that pair vibration and thermal sensors with edge analytics, a change that reduces unscheduled stoppages and extends component life.
 Mining, logistics, and e-commerce facilities continue to drive sensor deployments, while moderate-cost wireless IIoT upgrades are unlocking retrofit opportunities for aging conveyors.
 Hardware still dominates current spending, yet cloud software subscriptions are expanding faster as users seek prescriptive alerts that integrate directly with maintenance work-order systems.
 Cyber-security hardening and regulatory safety mandates add further momentum, although uncertain payback periods for smaller plants temper the conveyor monitoring market expansion in price-sensitive regions.

 Key Report Takeaways